hollylawly/flask-graphql-article/article.md

 ```

 You can open your preferred code editor now and let's get started with Python.

-### Installing Python and pip

-Because Flask is a web framework for Python, we're going to need to install Python.

-You can download the latest version for your system from the [Python website](https://www.python.org/downloads/).
-For this tutorial, we'll be using Python 3.

-Next we're going to be using **Pip**, which is a package manager for Python similar to npm.
-If you downloaded a recent version of Python 3 (3.4 or higher), pip should have been installed with it.
-If not, you can install it [here](https://pip.pypa.io/en/stable/installing/).

 ### Creating a Virtual Environment